hh23485/logseq_brain/pages/Learn little about Spark.md

 tags:: Spark, Sharing

 - TOC {{renderer :tocgen, [[]], 4, h}}
 - [[Spark]] is a big data framework, a multi-language engine for executing data engineering, data science, and machine learning on single-node machine or clusters.
-In this page,  I want to introduce some **basic concepts of Spark**, some key architectures and how to run on MT to help you better understand and get started with Spark.
+In this page,  I want to introduce some **basic concepts of Spark**, some key architectures and how to run on MT to help you better understand and get started with Sparks
 - # Introduce of Spark
 	- ## Overview
 	  collapsed:: true